 An investment portfolio is a basket of assets that can hold stocks, bonds, cash and more.
 Investors aim for a return by mixing these securities in a way that reflects their risk tolerance and financial goals.
-For additional hands-on help, you should find a financial advisor who can guide you through building an investment portfolio that’s right for you.
+There are many different types of investment portfolios, as some are built into 401(k)s, IRAs and annuities, while others exist on their own through a brokerage or financial advisor firm.
+For more hands-on help, consider working with a local financial advisor who can guide you through building an investment portfolio that’s right for you.

 If you’re looking into investing, you’ve probably heard of asset allocation.
 This describes how you break down an investment portfolio based on asset class.
 An asset class is a category of different securities.
 For example, equities are stocks, shares of which you own as a slice of a company that do not offer fixed returns.
-Meanwhile, fixed income can include bonds and certificates of deposit (CD).
+Meanwhile, fixed-income can include bonds and certificates of deposit (CDs).